 Professional summary

 Dr Louise Barwell’s research aims to understand insect populations and plant pathogens using statistical modelling of spatial data at regional to global scales.
-Her interests are in the application of comparative trait-based and phylogenetic approaches to understand how ecological traits and socio-environmental factors interact to drive biological invasions.
-From 2016 to 2020, Louise was a post-doctoral researcher on the THAPBI Phyto-threats project, where she applied cross-species models in the context of horizon scanning and risk assessment to predict future global threats to the UK from Phytophthora.
+She applies comparative phylogenetic approaches to understand how ecological traits and socio-environmental factors interact to drive biological invasions and the resilience of plants to emerging pests and diseases.
+To support horizon-scanning and risk assessment for future pest impacts, Louise applied cross-species models to predict future threats to the UK from global Phytophthora plant pathogens (LWEC Phyto-threats) and developed phylogenetic comparative models of plant pests and pathogens’ potential host ranges and introduction through trade pathways (TREESCAPES NewLEAF and Future-Proofing Plant Health programmes).

 Web tools and apps